ms-iot/samples/AppInstall/README.txt

 	- Set tempappx = your temp appx's file name.
 This is optional.
 If you would like to provide your own temp appx that runs in the foreground during appx installation/update you can provide it here.
 	- Set tempappxid = your temp appx's file name.
 If you would like to provide your own temp appx that runs in the foreground during appx installation/update you can provide it here.

-3. Bin Place the following binaries:
+3. Place your files in the followind directories:
-	- Your Appx, Dependency Appx, Temp appx and Certs to c:\windows\appinstall
+	- c:\windows\appinstall: Your Appx, Dependency Appx(s), Temp appx (optional), Certificat(s), AppInstall.bat , DeployApp.bat
-	- AppInstall.bat and DeployApp.bat to c:\windows\appinstall
-	- OemCustomization.cmd to c:\windows\system32
+	- c:\windows\system32: OemCustomization.cmd

     You can do this by either:
     - Wrapping the binaries in an OEM Package and include it when you create the image with ICD/Imggen.
 [TODO: Add link to MSDN doc once live]
     - Manually copy the files over to disk.